joshgerdes/jekyll-uno/_posts/2021-03-28-how-to-restrict-users-to-specific-boards-in-azure-devops.md

 toc: false

 ---
-Do you ever want to add external Azure Active Directory or other users to specific boards in a project, but not want to give them access to the entire Azure DevOps Project?
+Do you ever want to add external Microsoft Entra ID or other users to specific boards in a project, but not want to give them access to the entire Azure DevOps Project?

 Using the steps below, we can restrict users to a specific board.